Search for opportunities to participate in a clinical research study.

 Although they are considered tumors, lipomas are not cancer and are usually harmless.
 People can have more than one lipoma.
 Treatment generally isn't necessary unless the lipoma becomes painful or grows larger.

-Dermatologists and cosmetic and plastic surgeons at UT Southwestern have extensive experience in evaluating and treating people with lipomas.
+Dermatologists, cosmetic facial plastic surgeons, and plastic surgeons at UT Southwestern have extensive experience in evaluating and treating people with lipomas.
 Our experts are continuously involved in research to bring the latest advancements in patient care and treatment.
 We work to relieve symptoms, achieve a natural appearance, and improve quality of life for our patients.

 Causes and Risk Factors of Lipoma